Burn Treatment in Grand Rapids & Wyoming, MI

 • Burns caused by chemicals or electricity

-• Burns to the airway that is causing difficulty breathing
+• Burns to the airway that cause difficulty breathing

 If you’ve had a burn but have been treating it at home, these are instances when you would now need to see a doctor: